shopgate-professional-services/ext-bolt-checkout/README.md

 # Shopgate Engage - Bolt Checkout extension
-Enables Bolt Checkout in Shopgate Engage e-commerce app.
+Enables Bolt Checkout in Shopgate Engage e-commerce app

 ## Currently supported shopping carts
-- Magento
+- Magento2

 ## Installation
 In order to use this extension there are just few things than needs to be done.

-### Magento setup
+### Magento2 setup
-Bolt Checkout must be installed in Magento instance along with Shopgate plugin.
+Bolt Checkout must be installed in Magento2 instance along with Shopgate plugin.
+Must install cart-integration-magento2-bolt bridge plugin

 ### Engage app setup
 Bolt Checkout extension needs following extensions in order to provide error free integration:
-- @shopgate/user
-- @shopgate/magento-cart
 - @shopgate-project/bolt-checkout

-**Please note that @shopgate/user must be added to the shop config before @shopgate/magento-cart.** It's crucial for the final extensions' pipeline setup/order.

 ### Extensions must be configured properly and shop has to be deployed.
-All extensions (especially @shopgate/magento-cart and @shopgate-project/bolt-checkout) must be properly configured in order to make the communication between Shopgate, Bolt and Magento correct.
+All extensions must be properly configured in order to make the communication between Shopgate, Bolt and Magento2 correct.

 For @shopgate/magento-cart configuration please refer to [@shopgate/magento-cart documentation](https://github.com/shopgate/ext-magento-cart).